yasakbulut/posytif/README.md

 * `package.json`: definition of the npm module of this application, and development dependencies
 * `bower.json`: declares client-side dependencies
 * `Gruntfile.js`: build file

+## documentation

+Semi-detailed documentation lives below, in the README.
+However, the distribution folder contains detailed documentation generated with `docco`.
+To generate this documentation, run `grunt build`.
+The generated files will be inside the `dist/docs` folder.

 ## app